JKulczynski/Power-unit-converter/README.md

-# Power-unit-converter
+# Power Unit Converter

+This app helps you convert units:

+1. Power units from KW (_kilo wats_) to Km (_Konie mechaniczne_).
-This app will help you conver power unit from KW(kilo wats) to Km(pl.
-Konie mechaniczne) also you can conver torque units from lb/ft to Nm
+2. Torque units from lb/ft to Nm

-Work in progress
+Consider it a work in progress.